Songwriter Envy doesn’t take you far…

-Write better songs by channeling your negative emotions into positive results
+Write better songs by channeling your negative emotions into positive results and positive songs!

 I was reading through a songwriter FaceBook group, looking for new music to listen to, interesting songwriting conversations and ways to add to the conversations.

 I read an interesting statement (not saying which group) that got me thinking about the songwriter that wrote it and the negative mindset behind it…

 This is paraphrased, and I don’t remember the entire context, but this is what stuck with me:

 “All of us in this songwriting group are all better songwriters than Ed Sheeran”